 Even with these flaws, Ariel paved the way for a new breed of princess.
 No, not the perfect embodiment of women on screen; but rather a more balanced, active protagonist even in the face of overarching flaws in the films.
 Belle is a well-read, intelligent character who resists societal expectations.
 However misguided, she sacrifices herself to save her father.
 The film has its issues (a twisted portrayal of Stockholm syndrome comes to mind), but Belle is the type of character many would describe as strong, despite her predilection for inter-species romance.
 Jasmine, who is not even the protagonist in Aladdin, is given more to do than swoon and wretch.
 She impresses with her intellect and wit.
 In fact, Aladdin is almost a swap of the gender norms seen in the early films, with the boy transforming in pursuit of love.

 Before anyone gets up in arms, I realize that none of these films are perfect in their portrayal of women (amongst other things).
 However, Disney clearly began thinking of how woman were viewed as they progressed with their princess brand.
 How else can we explain their next two "princesses" after Jasmine being Pocahontas and Mulan?
 While not perfect, these women mark the greatest improvement in the character of princess.
-Pocahontas is probably the only Disney princess never actually to
+Pocahontas is probably the only Disney princess never actually to question her worth as person; rather, her insecurities come from how to protect her people.
+Mulan needs very little explanation.
+She subverts all societal expectations to pursue her own course (becoming a feminist).

 Since then, the idea of Disney princess has been permanently altered.
 Tiana in The Princess and the Frog dreams of opening a restaurant; finding a man is not in her plan.
 And Tangled's Rapunzel not only instigates her own adventure, but also saved Flynn/Eugene multiple times along the way.
 The era of the helpless damsel seems to be over.
 And this has only been cemented with the most recent inclusion of Merida.
 Brave is the first Disney princess story not to feature a romantic plotline, instead choosing to focus on the dynamics of the family.
 Brave is not so much about overcoming any one thing.
 It's actually about the choices and sacrifices a young woman must make as she grows and matures (and she just so happens to ride a horse and shoot a bow).